BernardoSJ/Eyement/README.md

 # Eyement
-Design for the lenguage "Eyement"
+Design for the language "Eyement"